twickster/Chingu-voyage-owls13-paperbot-clone-project/README.md

 # Chingu Voyage Owls13

-## Tier 1 Clone a bot splash page project.
+## Tier 1: Clone a bot splash page project.

+The page to be cloned is [Paperbot](http://paperbot.ai/).

-This project has a Trello board and some google documents associated with it, send a message to the project manager if you need access.
+This project has a Trello board and some Google documents associated with it, send a message to the project manager if you need access.

 ### Team Composition: